King of Wands

 You will face problems with hurrying too fast, and this may be caused by having vision but not time for details; slow down, keep everyone on board, and read the details!

 You may also have problems with others if losses occur, taking on a combative stance or invoking a blame-game.
-In this situation it may be better to inwardly accept your position in the failed process and take that as your starting point.
+In this situation, it may be better to inwardly accept your position in the failed process and take that as your starting point.

-Yes through confidence and leadership.
+Yes, through confidence and leadership.

-Yes, but it will be a difficult journey unless you leave your ego, competitiveness and high expectations at home!
-If you can’t do this, then it may be a time to reconsider, because you might lose sleep, friends and money over it.
+Yes, but it will be a difficult journey unless you leave your ego, competitiveness, and high expectations at home!
+If you can’t do this, then it may be a time to reconsider, because you might lose sleep, friends, and money over it.

 Reading the Card

-Like all court cards, the King of Wands can represent people or things other than yourself:
+- Like all Court Cards, the King of Wands can represent people or things other than yourself:

-When reading the ‘upright card’ and ‘reversal’ sections below, note that although the text refers to you it could actually be any of the above.
-The question being asked (or your first thoughts when you see the card) will suggest who or what the card refers to.
+When reading the Upright and Reversal sections below, note that although the text refers to you, it could actually represent any of the above.
+The question being asked (or your first instinct upon seeing the card) will dictate who or what the card signifies.

-The reversal
+The Reversal

-In the worst cases, the reversed King of Wands can represent a hot-headed or controlling figure who creates power through fear or coercion.
+In the worst cases, the Reversed King represents a hot-headed or controlling figure who creates power purely through fear or coercion.

 Card Design Process